HStep20/Ultimate-Unraid-Dashboard-Guide/readme.md

 Since this setup relies on so many different containers and configuration files, there have been attempts to 'ease' users into it with 'all-in-one' solutions (like testdasi's abandoned [grafana-unraid-stack](https://github.com/testdasi/grafana-unraid-stack) project), but it felt more realistic to use Docker-Compose for the job.

 ## Prerequisites:
-- A Functioning Unraid Operating System
+- A Functioning Unraid Operating System on 6.10.2
+  - This requirement is based on the new 'labels' provided for docker compose, which lets us set icons and 'webui' parameters for compose-built containers
 - Docker Compose Manager plugin

 ### Installation